Using typing.Self for Fluent Interfaces in Python

 Using

 Selfin__init__or__new__methodsSelfis strictly for methods returning the instance after initialization.
-Using it in constructors triggers static analysis errors because the instance is not yet fully formed. -
+Constructors implicitly returnNone; annotating them withSelftriggers static analysis errors. -

 Mixing

 Selfwith explicitTypeVarbounds in the same methodSelfreplaces the need forTypeVar("T", bound="Base").
-Combining them creates conflicting type constraints that confuse static analyzers and break covariance guarantees. -
+Combining them creates conflicting type constraints that confuse static analyzers. -

 Forgetting

-typing_extensionsfallback for Python <3.11typing.Selfis a built-in only in Python 3.11+.
-Projects targeting older versions must importSelffromtyping_extensionsto maintain compatibility and avoidImportError.
+typing_extensionsfallback for Python <3.11typing.Selfis available only from Python 3.11+.
+Projects targeting older versions must importSelffromtyping_extensionsto avoidImportError.

 FAQ